 There’s a lot that goes on in the world every day.
 A lot.
 And since we can’t hear about everything, we have to choose some things to talk about over others, figure out what’s most important or most interesting … and start there.
 Some of the news is serious, some of it’s funny.
 Some of it resonates immediately and we see its relevance right away.
 Some of it we never will, and that’s okay too.

 One of the things I love about news is that people have communicated about their world since the beginning of time.
 Sharing experiences is something that’s done no matter where in the world people live, and no matter what point in time they live.
 News is in our nature.

 Who am I?

-Before becoming a mom, I spent my entire career at NBC Network News’ Today show.
-I booked and produced stories for host Matt Lauer and the show in general.
+Before becoming a mom, I spent my entire career at NBC Network News’ Today show as a booker/researcher and producer.
 I covered a whole range of stories including the Olympics, elections, triumphs and tragedies.
-I worked with leaders, celebrities, and everyday people in the middle of something extraordinary.
+I worked with leaders, celebrities, and ordinary people in the middle of something extraordinary.
 It was kind of like having a backstage pass … to everything!
-In telling my kids what I did, I explained that we used to find out about the newest and most interesting things going on from all over the place, everyday.
+In telling my kids what I did, I explained that we used to find out about the newest and most interesting things going on from all over the place, every day.
 And then we’d have those people come on our show to tell us what was happening, or sometimes we’d help tell their stories for them.